ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 }
 ```

 but what makes it so powerful is being able to build rules that use multiple selectors as part of a composite selector.
-For example, say we want `h1` and `h2` elements to be purple, but only if they are the first child element of a section, or an article, or a main element.
+For example, say we want `h1` and `h2` elements to be purple, with a red bottom border, but *only if they are the first child element of a section, or an article, or a main element.*

 Using normal selectors, we'd have to write a rule like: